 If there’s a common denominator among successful people, it’s that they get themselves out of bed early every morning.
 Some of the world’s most respected professionals rise well before 5:00 AM.
 But for many successful people, it’s not about using this time to work sooner and be more productive.
 It’s about leveraging this time in a way that breathes life into the day.

 The early morning hours may be the only time of the day that you can truly dedicate to yourself.
 This time of solitude allows for constructive thinking, or meditative non-thinking, that can otherwise be distracted by others.

-As part of waking-up in the early hours of the morning, you should strive to cultivate a consistent morning routine.
-A morning routine may involve a mindfulness practice like meditation and journaling or physical movement like exercise, Yoga, or outdoor activities.
+As part of waking up in the early hours of the morning, you should strive to cultivate a consistent morning routine.
+A morning routine may involve a mindfulness practice like meditation and journaling or physical movements like exercise, Yoga, or outdoor activities.